Best hospitals for proton therapy

 The cost for proton therapy treatment

-The prices in hospitals listed on Booking Health are relatively low.
+The prices in hospitals listed on the Booking Health website are relatively low.
 With Booking Health, you can undergo cancer treatment with proton therapy in the best hospitals in the world at an affordable price.

-The cost of treatment varies, as the prices depend on hospitals, the features of the disease, and the complexity of its treatment.
+The cost of treatment varies, as the prices depend on hospitals, the features of the disease, and the complexity of treatment.